qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/query_builder.rst

 Open the attribute table by opening the Layer Properties and go to the :guilabel:`General` menu.
 Under :guilabel:`Feature subset` click on the **[Query Builder]** button to open the :guilabel:`Query builder`.
-For example, if you have a ``towns`` layer with a ``population`` field you could select only larger towns by entering ``population > 100000`` in the SQL box of the Query builder.
-Figure_attributes_2_ shows an example of the Query builder populated with data from a PostGIS layer with attributes stored in PostgreSQL.
+For example, if you have a ``regions`` layer with a ``TYPE_2`` field you could select only regions that are ``borough`` in the :guilabel:`Provider specific filter expression` box of the Query builder.
+Figure_attributes_2_ shows an example of the Query builder populated with the regions.shp layer from the QGIS sample data.
 The Fields, Values and Operators sections help the user to construct the SQL-like query.